#best advisor - Copy

 Chapter 2: Building Your Foundation: Before You Market

-• Determine Financial Goals: You should work backward from your desired income.
-A practical approach is to review your previous year’s gross income from your primary job or source and then set a target to match or exceed that amount through your real estate investments.
+• Determine Financial Goals: Work backward from your desired income; a practical approach is setting a target to match or exceed your previous year’s gross income.

-• Establish Business Structure: Start an LLC right away for liability protection.
-This separates your personal assets from business debts and lawsuits.
+• Establish Business Structure: Start an LLC (Limited Liability Company) right away for liability protection, separating personal assets from business debts and lawsuits.

-• Financial Diligence: Begin diligent expense tracking early on.
-Understanding basic business deductions and tax implications is crucial as owning a business allows for various deductible expenses.
+• Financial Diligence: Begin diligent expense tracking early, as owning a business allows for various deductible expenses.

-• Assemble Your Team: Form a reliable team of professionals, including title, legal (attorney), and tax advisors, before you engage with sellers.
+• Assemble Your Team: Form a reliable team of professionals, including title, legal (attorney), and tax advisors, before engaging with sellers.

 • Acquire Essential Knowledge: Learn effective communication strategies with sellers, understand necessary forms and legal documents, and grasp basic negotiation techniques.